UCSD-Silberman-Classes-and-Projects/UCSD-ECE180-SUMMER_I-Final_Project-Team_4/README.md

 ---

 ## Challenges
-- Insufficient ports for camera and 2 lidars, had to add USB hub
+- Insufficient ports for camera and 2 lidars; had to add a USB hub
-- Arduino Uno Q USB C port only takes input power and data, could not output power through board
+- Arduino Uno Q USB-C port only takes input power and data; could not output power through the board
-- Connectivity issues through USB hub to Arduino Uno Q's C port, required "jumping" the system by connecting the hub's USB C to a phone to draw power and data, then replugging into Arduino Uno Q
+- Connectivity issues through USB hub to Arduino Uno Q's C port, required "jumping" the system by connecting the hub's USB-C to a phone to draw power and data, then replugging into Arduino Uno Q
 - Insufficient power for all sensors, required portable battery bank to power externals
-- Camera only mounts via single M6 screw, require multiple redesigns to mount onto servo
+- Camera only mounts via a single M6 screw; required multiple redesigns to mount onto servo
 - Had to reverse direction of car so camera can track pursuer chasing behind
-- Space limitation of deck, overhang lidar over edge of plate, stacked battery box and Arduino vertically, raised servo mount for clerance of rotating camera
+- Space limitation of deck, overhang lidar over edge of plate, stacked battery box and Arduino vertically, raised servo mount for clearance of rotating camera
-- Power difference between motors - had to adjust throttle settigns for each side to synchronize power and movement
+- Power difference between motors - had to adjust throttle settings for each side to synchronize power and movement
-- Lidars required masking the rear 180 deg to avoid detecting wires and equipment on the top plate, and wires had to be routed carefully from the usb hub in front of the lidar
+- Lidars required masking the rear 180 deg to avoid detecting wires and equipment on the top plate, and wires had to be routed carefully from the USB hub in front of the lidar
-- Used Tailscale to facillitate more reliable connection to Arduino Uno Q on campus
+- Used Tailscale to facilitate a more reliable connection to Arduino Uno Q on campus

 ---

 ## Future Development
 - Additional ESP32 camera/C920 webcam for 360 deg vision coverage
-- Multi person designation and evasion
+- Multi-person designation and evasion
 - Reinforcement Learning model to experiment with evasion tactics
 - SLAM and object recognition for more successful evasion
 - Larger chassis deck, larger/more powerful battery, stronger motors with encoders